District allowance - frequently asked questions

 District Allowance (DA) is provided for under the District Allowance (Government Officers) General Agreement 2010 and the District Allowance (Government Wages Employees) General Agreement 2010 (the Agreements).
 The Agreements can be found on the Western Australian Industrial Relations Commission website.

-Current DA rates are published via Circulars to Departments and Authorities available on the Department of Commerce website.
+Current DA rates are published via Circulars to Departments and Authorities available on the department's website.

 What is the methodology for calculating district allowance?